matyastr/shivers-shaved-ice/src/pages/about/index.md

 sections:
   - title: Our inspiration
     image: /img/IMG_9682.png
-    content: Some of our favorite family memories have come from getting shaved ice and and spending that time together.
+    content: Some of our favorite family memories have come from getting shaved ice or ice cream and spending that time together.
 Life moves way too fast.
 We believe its best to slow down, grab a cup, sit down, and enjoy spending time with one another.
     button:
       text: upcoming events